 - all pupils follow out PHSE program - pupils also undertake specific Numeracy and Literacy sessions in form tutor sessions.
-This enables all pupils to access the statutory National Curriculum for England during their education. - pupils with difficulties in literacy will follow an increased number of literacy-based lessons and a reduced number of lessons in Modern Foreign Languages.
+This enables all pupils to access the statutory National Curriculum for England during their education. - pupils with difficulties in literacy can, at the school's discretion and if resources permit, follow an increased number of literacy-based lessons and a reduced number of lessons in Modern Foreign Languages. - There are also literacy interventions for identified pupils following regular reading age tests.